steffenskov/Dapper.DDD.Repository/README.md

 ## Limitations:

 Currently the library only supports tables with a primary key (no heap support), views are supported both with and without including primary keys.
 Also all the methods are kept `Async` and no synchronous versions are currently planned.
-This is because database calls (like all I/O) should probably be kept async for improved performance and responsiveness.
+This is because database calls (like all I/O) should ideally be kept async for improved performance and responsiveness.
 Both `class` and `record` types are supported, however `records` cannot use their primary constructor syntax, as it makes it impossible for the library to create them when fetching data from the database.

 ## Usage:

-In order to avoid building this library for a specific Dapper version, I've added an injection point for injecting the necessary Dapper extension methods into the repositories.
+In order to avoid building this library for a specific Dapper and database version, I've added injection points for injecting the necessary Dapper extension methods as well as a `ConnectionFactory` into the repositories.
 This requires a couple (3) of classes in your project to wire-up everything, but in return protects you from "dependency version hell" :-)
 So go ahead and create these 3 classes: